On the Identification of Diagnostic Expectations: Econometric Insights from DSGE Models: Identification analysis for a small-scale DSGE

+In this subsection, I examine the identification properties of the parameter vector at the posterior mean obtained from Bayesian estimation.
+I estimate the small-scale model using quarterly U.S.\ data from \citet{smets2007shocks}, with three demeaned observables: output growth, inflation, and the nominal interest rate, so that $(\hat{y}_t-\hat{y}_{t-1},\,\hat{\pi}_t,\,\hat{i}_t)$ are centered around the steady state $(0,0,0)$.
+Following \citet{qu2017global}, I split the sample into the pre-Volcker period (1960Q1--1979Q2) and the post-1982 period (1982Q4--1997Q4).
+Because I focus exclusively on the determinate case, I use the latter subsample.

 The prior distributions selected are summarized in Table \ref{tab:prior_posterior}.
 The prior means for $\theta$, $\phi_y$, $\phi_\pi$, and $\kappa$ align with the calibrations used by \cite{l2024incorporating}.
-Additionally, following \cite{l2024incorporating}, I calibrate discount factor $\beta = 0.99$ and inverse Frisch elasticity $\nu = 2$\footnote{I calibrate \(\beta\) because the data has been demeaned.
+Additionally, following \cite{l2024incorporating}, I calibrate the discount factor $\beta = 0.99$ and the inverse Frisch elasticity $\nu = 2$\footnote{I calibrate \(\beta\) because the data have been demeaned.
 Since the model is locally identified only when \(\nu\) is fixed, even under RE, I set \(\nu = 2\).
 My primary objective is to test whether DE can be identified, rather than to assess the model’s overall identification or fit to the data.}.
-As discussed earlier, due to the multimodal nature of the Phillips Curve (PC) slope parameter, the prior for $\kappa$, which is inversely related to price rigidity, plays a significant role in its estimation.
+Due to the multimodal nature of the Phillips curve (PC) slope parameter, the prior for $\kappa$, which is inversely related to price rigidity, plays a significant role in its estimation.
 According to \cite{del2008forming}, two competing views exist regarding price rigidity: one favoring high rigidity and the other low rigidity.
 Evaluating these perspectives is beyond the scope of this paper; therefore, I adopt a high price rigidity prior consistent with the calibration in \cite{l2024incorporating}, which is supported by extensive literature (e.g., \citealt{schorfheide2008dsge}; \citealt{nakamura2014fiscal}; \citealt{gali2015monetary}; \citealt{jones2021priors}; \citealt{hazell2022slope}).
 The shock-related priors used are standard.
-I employ Dynare 6.2 for the SMC Bayesian estimation.
-Table 2 reports the posterior mean estimates along with their 90\% credible intervals.
+Table \ref{tab:prior_posterior} reports the posterior mean estimates along with their 90\% HPD intervals.
 For the subsequent identification analysis, I use the posterior means of both DE and RE models as the respective $\gamma_0$ values.